kkarczmarczyk/docker-mssql/README.md

     - **Standard** : This will run the container using the Standard Edition
     - **Enterprise** : This will run the container using the Enterprise Edition
     - **EnterpriseCore** : This will run the container using the Enterprise Edition Core

+## Additional startup .sql script

+You can execute additional .sql file for database from outside of container at database startup.
+This container exposes volume `/usr/sql` - if you link this volume with local folder which contains `query.sql` file, queries inside file will be executed.

 ## Docker compose

 This is an example `docker-compose.yaml` file: